waltermateriais/docker-scientific-ubuntu-gpu/README.md

 1. Create and edit `.env` to match the values you expect.
 The following commented snippet illustrates a possible content of this file with the required variables.:
     ```bash
-    # port to access/expose the hub locally/over a reverse proxy.
-    PORT_JUPYTERHUB_URI=8000
+    # name of image, used to have parallel instances of this service.
+    IMAGE_NAME=jupyterhub_gpu

     # mount point of `/home` for physical (local) storage of data
     # (a directory jupyterhub will be created at this location).
     PROJECTS_ROOT=$HOME

+    # port to access/expose the hub locally/over a reverse proxy.
+    PORT_JUPYTERHUB_URI=8000

     # memory of Nvidia GPU to be used.
     GPU_SHM_SIZE=4gb